enkota/maya-widget/README.md

 # Maya Website Chat Widget

 A lightweight TypeScript widget that embeds a live-chat popup in the bottom-right corner of any website.
-The widget loads a Maya bot conversation from `https://supmaya.com/bots/<botIntegrationId>/chat` and can be configured on the fly or via a remote configuration endpoint.
+The widget loads a Maya bot conversation from `https://supmaya.com/bots/<botIntegrationId>/chat` and is configured entirely via the script options.

 ## Quick start